netmanito/vagrant-elk-box-ansible/README.md

-This vagrant box installs elasticsearch 2.1, logstash 2.1, kibana3 with nginx, packetbeats and kibana 4.3
+This vagrant box installs elasticsearch 2.1, logstash 2.1, kibana3 with nginx, packetbeats, topbeat and kibana 4.3

 This repo has been updated from the [original](https://github.com/comperiosearch/vagrant-elk-box-ansible.git) which includes elasticsearch 2.1, logstash 2.1 and kibana 4.3 and was meant to replace the old [Vagrant ELK box](https://github.com/comperiosearch/vagrant-elk-box),  where provisioning by puppet has been replaced by ansible.